edhowland/viper/doc/help/macro.md

 Once you have created one or more macros, you can save them for future Viper sessions.
 Enter Alt semicolon to start a command entry.
 Type 'dump_macros.

+## Setting cursor positions

+You can set bookmarks in your macro and then use the bookmark movement keys to position the initial cursor position.
+See [Bookmarks](bookmarks)